MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 | Windows Server 2012                      | Windows Server 2016                | DPM 2019        | Y                  |

 - *When protecting a WS 2016 NTFS Deduped Volume with DPM 2019 running on WS 2019, the recoveries may be affected.
-We have a fix for doing recoveries in a non-deduped way which will be part of later versions of DPM 2019.
+We have a fix for doing recoveries in a non-deduped way, which will be part of the later versions of DPM 2019.
 Reach out to DPM support if you need this fix on DPM 2019 UR2.

-- **When protecting a WS 2019 NTFS deduped volume with DPM 2019 on WS 2016 OR a WS 2016 NTFS deduped volume with DPM 2016 on WS 2012 R2, the backups and restores will be non-deduped.
+- **When protecting a WS 2019 NTFS deduped volume with DPM 2019 on a WS 2016 or a WS 2016 NTFS deduped volume with DPM 2016 on a WS 2012 R2, the backups and restores will be non-deduped.
 This means that the backups will consume more space on the DPM server than the original NTFS deduped volume.

-**Issue**: If you upgrade the protected server operating system from Windows Server 2016 to Windows Server 2019, then backup of NTFS deduped volume gets affected due to change in dedupe logic.
+**Issue**: If you upgrade the protected server operating system from Windows Server 2016 to Windows Server 2019, then the backup of NTFS deduped volume gets affected due to changes in dedupe logic.

 **Workaround**: Fix will be available in the future update rollup of DPM 2019.
 Reach out to DPM support in case you need this fix for DPM 2019 UR2.

 **For ReFS Volumes:**

 > [!NOTE]
 >We have identified a few issues with backup of deduplicated ReFS volumes.
-We are working on fixing these, and will update this section as soon as we have a fix available.
+We are working on fixing these and will update this section as soon as we have a fix available.
 Until then, we are removing the support for backup of deduplicated ReFS volumes from 2019 UR1.
 >
->DPM 2019 UR1 and later continues to support protection and recovery of normal ReFS volumes.
+>DPM 2019 UR1 and later continue to support protection and recovery of normal ReFS volumes.

 ::: moniker-end